denoland/manual/node/cdns.md

 [Using `X-TypeScript-Types` header](../advanced/typescript/types.md#using-x-typescript-types-header)
 in this manual for more details on how this works.

-The CDN is also a good choice for people who develop in mainland China, as the hosting of the CDN is specifically designed to work with "the great firewall of China". esm.sh also provides information on
+esm.sh also provides information on
 [self hosting the CDN](https://github.com/ije/esm.sh/blob/main/HOSTING.md).

 Check out the [esm.sh homepage](https://esm.sh/) for more detailed information